 In my youth, I’d quite happily lift the keyboard in its case without any medium to long-term ramifications to my health.
-I could lift the case and keyboard up in the air, then twist my back around, dangling this monument of engineering like a crane effortlessly lifts up a concrete slab.
+I could lift the case with keyboard nestled inside it up in the air, then twist my back around, dangling this monument of engineering like a crane effortlessly lifts up a concrete slab.

-As I started to age a little, I noticed that the “lifting” was still okay (albeit with a bead of sweat nonchalantly running down my nose), however the “twisting” while carrying the equivalent of a small hybrid car - that was where my spine would make noises like a slightly-muffled banshee.
+As I started to age a little, I noticed that the “lifting” was still okay (albeit with a bead of sweat nonchalantly running down my nose), however the “twisting” while carrying the equivalent of a small hybrid car - that was where my spine would make strange crackling noises like a twig in a combine harvester.

 I won’t go into my visits to Ben, my physiotherapist.
 In-between seeing elite sports-people with twinged hamstrings, Ben somehow found himself with the high honour of keeping my spine in keyboard-case-carrying readiness.

 Now that I had added even more parts to my keyboard with this über-cool modern vintage-style stand, I’d somehow added to its weight.
 I also realised that while my keyboard case was still able to close with the keyboard and extra attached parts inside, it could only close if I jumped up and down on it a few times.